peterdri/ece-communications-labs/_ece350/lab1/AM-transmitters.md

 {% include alert.html title="Deliverable Question 2" class="info" content="Why are the peaks of the modulated signal (shown above in red) not all the same value (a theoretical value of 2)?" %}

-At this point, you should have:
+From this section you should have:

 - two GRC files
   - `waveform-builder.grc`